strimzi/strimzi.github.io/_posts/2025-03-19-collecting-diagnostic-data.md

 - Capture JVM dumps without modifying the default storage configuration.
 - Enable better debugging workflows by keeping artifacts accessible even after a pod restart.

+Although debugging locally is often easier and faster, certain issues are best diagnosed within a Kubernetes environment due to the following factors:

+- **Environment parity**: Some issues only manifest in Kubernetes due to factors like networking, resource limits, or interactions with other components.
+  Debugging in the actual deployment environment can help reproduce and diagnose these problems.
+- **Configuration differences**: Even if you try to match your local setup to the Kubernetes configuration, subtle differences (e.g. service discovery, security settings, or operator-managed logic) might lead to different behavior.

 ### Example: capturing heap dumps with additional volumes

 A practical example of how additional volumes simplify debugging is demonstrated in the following procedure.
 The scenario involves collecting heap dumps from a Kafka broker when observing excessive memory consumption.
-Memory leaks can sometimes lead to out of memory exceptions (OOME) and service disruption.
+Memory leaks can sometimes lead to an `OutOfMemoryError` (OOME) and service disruption.

-> [!WARNING]
-> Taking a heap dump is a heavy operation that makes the Java application hangs.
+> Taking a heap dump is a heavy operation that can cause the Java application to hang.
-> It is not recommended in production, unless it is not possible to reproduce the memory issue in a lower environment.
+> It is not recommended in production, unless it is not possible to reproduce the memory issue in a test environment.

-1. **Create the volume claim**: create a persistent volume claim of the desired size, which is bound to a persistent volume:
+1. **Create the volume claim**: Create a persistent volume claim of the desired size, which is bound to a persistent volume:

     ```sh
     kind: PersistentVolumeClaim